 - What are the specific parts of DEI policies that determine whether they are legal or potentially illegally discriminatory?

 - Following the Sept.
-11 terrorist attacks, two members of Bush administration suggested targeting corporate law firms that stepped forward to represent accused terrorists detained at Guantánamo Bay.
+11 terrorist attacks, two members of the Bush administration suggested targeting corporate law firms that stepped forward to represent accused terrorists detained at Guantánamo Bay.
 In response, several high-profile corporate general counsel took public stands supporting the law firms that were doing the pro bono work.
 No one at the senior levels of the Bush administration ever took such actions.
 Do you believe that today’s corporate GCs should take similar positions, and do you believe that they will or will not?

 Reminder: To submit your answers via the forum portal, click here